nastya-biran/Resume_website/README.md

 # Resume_website
-A website for creating resume that can cinvert it to pdf.
+A website for creating resume that can convert it to pdf.